menotte/search-script/README.md

-search all minecraft username with final command or search one username with search command
+# search all minecraft username with final command or search one username with search command

-need to have a windows of your browser with a connection to laby.net
+# sometimes need to have a windows of your browser with a connection to laby.net (for final command)

-Script should look like this
+# Script should look like this

 ![img111](https://imgur.com/qzhp3Se)

-And your folder shall look like that
+# And your folder shall look like that

 ![img](https://imgur.com/IID1HZF)